moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 ### 2. Custom Caching Layer

-One preventive measure for avoiding hitting the rate limit for Contentful is to implement our own custom caching layer.
+One preventive measure for avoiding hitting the rate limit for Contentful is to implement your own custom caching layer.
 This can be done by setting up a proxy server which will add an `s-maxage` HTTP header into the Contentful's response.

-This header will then be interpreted by the _CDN_ we may be using (currently _CloudFlare_), which will cache the response and avoid repeating the same request to Contentful during a specific time interval.
+This header will then be interpreted by the _CDN_ that is delivering the application (for example _CloudFlare_), which will cache the response and avoid repeating the same request to Contentful during a specified time interval.

 The first thing you'll need in order to implement this solution is to install [http-proxy](https://www.npmjs.com/package/http-proxy):